ngworker/lumberjack/README.md

 export class AppModule {}
 ```

-You must also import log driver modules for the log drivers that you want to enable.
+You must also register the log driver modules for the log drivers that you want to enable.

 ```ts
 // ...